Bee Movie Game

-Synopsis
+Plot

 A honey bee named Barry B. Benson stars on a new show known as "New Hive Tonight".
 On the show, Barry talks about how he changed the lives of honey bees and humans, bringing them together.

 On his graduation day from BU University (which is the only university in the entire hive, and also maybe a spoof of Boston University, having the same abbreviation), Barry and his best friend Adam Flayman head to a honey factory called "Honex", where they are to work for the rest of their lives.
 Adam enjoys working, but Barry does not, thinking that everything they do in Honex is making honey, and longs to do something else in the remaining stage of his life.
 The game focuses on Barry's various job skills which are not in the movie such as car racing, Taxi, playing video arcade games, delivering food to owners, car fixing and doing Honex jobs while not in a mission.

 Barry decides that he wants to go to the outside and joins the Pollen Jocks, a group of bees who go to the "outside" to collect nectar from flowers and bring them back.
 A Pollen Jock manages to train Barry so he would be a Pollen Jock such as how to make flowers bloom, and getting Nectar from them.
 He also teaches him to kill other non-bee insects such as hornets, wasps, and dragonflies.
 However, while Barry is resting, it starts to rain, but he manages to find cover in the apartment of a couple: Vanessa and Ken.
 After distracting a few party guests in the apartment, Ken tries to smash Barry, but Vanessa allows him to escape.
 Barry soon discovers that the humans "steal" their honey regularly, so he goes to get the honey back.
 Upon arriving at the grocery store, he duels the owner, Hector, in order to tell him the whereabouts where the honey came from.
 After chasing a truck delivering honey, he finds himself in a honey farm, where he takes pictures of it to prove to the rest of the bees that the humans are "stealing" their honey.
 However, a squad of wasps arrive at the apiary to take away the bees and kill Barry but he manages to fend them off and rout them, foiling their plans.
 Then, Freddy the head Beekeeper manages to smoke all the bees but Barry and the other bees defeat the Beekeeper which he bumps his head on the tree.